ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/006-broadcast-to-facebook.md

 Ambient broadcasts—also called continuous broadcasts—are a special kind of live stream that

-* Can exceed Facebook's four hour Live broadcast time limit
+* Can exceed Facebook's four-hour Live broadcast time limit
-* Will disappear from your timeline immediately when the stream end
+* Will disappear from your timeline immediately when the stream ends
 * Does not send notifications to followers

 Facebook suggests these live streams are ideal for places like aquariums, museums, and zoos.
 If you're interested in running an Ambient broadcast, enable it in the <samp>Options</samp> menu ➝ <samp>Facebook Options</samp> ➝ <samp>Ambient Broadcast</samp>.